 This solution addresses KI#1.

-This solution proposes a simple authentication procedure which allows an NF service consumer or any other entity (e.g., an delegated SCP) to authenticate an NF service producer before sending an actual service request.
-This ensures that an actual service request with request parameters, some of which may be sensitive (e.g., SUPI), is only sent to an NF service producer that has already been authenticated.
+This solution proposes a simple authentication procedure which allows an NF Service Consumer or any other entity (e.g., a delegated SCP) to authenticate an NF Service Producer before sending an actual service request.
+This ensures that an actual service request with request parameters, some of which may be sensitive (e.g., SUPI), is only sent to an NF Service Producer that has already been authenticated.